quantbelt/jupyter-quant/README.md

 pip wheel --no-cache-dir --wheel-dir /wheels numpy
 ```

-This will build wheels for numpy (ot any other package that you need) and save the file in $PWD/wheels.
+This will build wheels for numpy (or any other package that you need) and save the file in `$PWD/wheels`.
 Then you can copy the wheels in your notebooks mount (3 above) and install it within the container.
 You can even drag and drop into jupyter.

 ### Install your dotfiles.

-`git clone` your dotfiles to `Notebook/etc/dotfiles`, set enviroment variable `BYODF=/home/gordon/Notebook/etc/dotfiles` in your docker compose.
+`git clone` your dotfiles to `Notebook/etc/dotfiles`, set environment variable `BYODF=/home/gordon/Notebook/etc/dotfiles` in your docker compose.
 When the container starts up stow will create links like `/home/gordon/.bashrc`

 ### Install your SSH keys

 You need to define environment variable `SSH_KEY_DIR` which should point to a location with your keys.
-Suggested place is `SSH_KEYDIR=/home/gordon/Notebooks/etc/ssh`, make sure the director has the wright permissions.
+Suggested place is `SSH_KEYDIR=/home/gordon/Notebooks/etc/ssh`, make sure the director has the right permissions.
 Something like `chmod 700 Notebooks/etc/ssh` should work.

 The `entrypoint.sh` script will create a symbolic link pointing to `$SSH_KEYDIR` on `/home/gordon/.ssh`.